Siefeldin-Sobih/Siefeldin-Sobih.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder
 ---
-Hi there, I’m Saif!
-A researcher, teacher, and wildlife conservationist exploring how microscopic life shapes animal behavior and conservation strategies.
-My work sits at the intersection of programming, statistical modeling, machine learning, and field biology—turning complex data into insights that protect species.
+Hi, I'm Saif!
+I'm passionate about wildlife conservation through the lens of data and discovery.
+My research explores how bacterial communities influences animal behavior and survival, shaping the conservation strategies we need to protect species.

+I work at the intersection of computational biology and field research, using statistical modeling and machine learning to turn complex datasets into actionable insights.
+There's something exciting about finding patterns in data that can actually make a difference for wildlife in the wild.

-As an Outreach Officer and Teaching Assistant at Utah State University’s Biology Department, I thrive on teaching and supporting people of all ages, building science literacy, and leading community-focused conservation projects.
-I’m equally at home collecting field samples in remote habitats or deep-diving into code to model biological systems in my apartment's office.
+As the Outreach Officer and Teaching Assistant in Utah State University's Biology Department, I spend a lot of time sharing the excitement of science with students and community members of all ages.
+Building science literacy and helping people connect with research is just as rewarding as the research itself.

-What drives me is impact: every dataset analyzed, student mentored, or story shared helps build stronger conservation efforts and more connected communities.
-I enjoy routine, but get bored quickly, and thus I make sure every project I take on pushes me, toward positive change.
+What really drives me is impact.
+Whether I'm analyzing a new dataset, mentoring a student to success, or tackling a challenging problem, I want every project to push boundaries and create positive change.
+I thrive on variety and growth, always looking for work that challenges me while contributing to stronger conservation efforts and more connected communities.